savob/savobajic.ca/content/projects/personal/esc/_index.md

 <figure>
 <img src="/images/esc-dc-motor-gif.gif">
-<figcaption>Fig. 1 - An animation of a brushed DC motor.
+<figcaption>An animation of a brushed DC motor.
 Courtesy of <a href="https://cecas.clemson.edu/cvel/auto/actuators/motors-dc-brushed.html">CVEL</a></figcaption>
 </figure>

 Basic DC motors use mechanical commutation methods like the brushes in the animation above.
 The motors used in most